publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schXLIII–A/m__us_usc_t25_s941g.md

     (e) __Extension of time__

-        Any time periods prescribed in subsections (b) and (c) of this section may be altered by written agreement between the Executive Committee and the Secretary.
+        Any time periods prescribed in subsections (b) and (c) may be altered by written agreement between the Executive Committee and the Secretary.

 ([Pub.
 L. 103–116, § 9][/us/pl/103/116/s9], Oct.
 27, 1993, [107 Stat.
 1125][/us/stat/107/1125].)